thomasJang/axisj/README.md

 ui/[theme]/AXJ.min.css
 ```

-and you can use AXU
+and you can use with 'AXU'
 <a href="http://axu.axisj.com" target="_blank">http://axu.axisj.com</a> AXU<br/>

 <br/>